Corknelius/CarND-Capstone/ros/src/tl_detector/CherylsNotes.md

 This is a tool to annotate imagery for the classifier.
 Tool may be found here: https://github.com/tzutalin/labelImg

+First you will need to check out the git repository

+Then you will need to go to that repository directory

-Use the following command to create or run a docker container with the labelImg program
+Then use the following command to create or run a docker container with the labelImg program
 ```
 sudo docker run -it \
 --user $(id -u) \